jernland0279/jnlandu.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jeremie N. Mabiala (pronounced Ma-Bya-la) is a graduate student in Machine Intelligence at the African Masters in Machine Intelligence (AMMI).
+He holds a MSc in Mathematical Sciences (Functional Data Analysis).
+He worked as a Teaching-Assitant for about two years at the Department of Mathematics, Statistics, and Computer Sciences in the University of Kinshasa.
+His research interests include AI, Machine Learning, robotics, AI on edge (esp.
+Mobile), maths and technology education for africans.